shanejansen/touchstone/README.md

 ![Testing Pyramid](./docs/images/testing-pyramid.png)
 [Image Credit](https://martinfowler.com/articles/microservice-testing/#conclusion-test-pyramid)

-Touchstone aims to simplify these two pieces of the testing pyramid by providing mock implementations of common service dependencies and exposing them via an easy to use testing framework.
+Touchstone aims to simplify the top three pieces of the testing pyramid by providing mock implementations of common service dependencies and exposing them via an easy to use testing framework.
 Whether your app is written in Java, Python, Go, C#, [Fortran](https://www.fortran.io/), or any other language, Touchstone handles its dependencies while you focus on writing tests.
 Not a single line of end-to-end testing code needs to change should you decide to refactor or rewrite your service.

 ## Use Case